 - federal state and

-- local governments.
+- local governments

 You’ll get this notice each year if you have drug coverage from an employer/ union or other group health plan.

 Having creditable coverage notifies your new insurance company that you had similar benefits under a prior insurance plan.
-It means you get credit for the coverage you had previously.

-It’s a way the insurance company can provide you health care and prescription protection, while being able to expect that you would have reached out for medical treatment should the need have arisen.
+It’s a way the insurance company can provide you health care and prescription protection while being able to expect that you would have reached out for medical treatment should the need have arisen.

-Medicare Part B
+Creditable Coverage for Medicare Part B

-If you don’t enroll in Medicare Part B when you are eligible, you will pay a penalty unless you have creditable coverage through another plan.
+If you don’t enroll in Medicare Part B when you are eligible, you will pay a penalty.
+Unless you have creditable coverage through another plan.

-If you’re going to delay enrolling in Part B, your creditable coverage needs to be from a current employer sponsored plan (yours or your spouse’s).
+If you’re going to delay enrolling in Part B, your creditable coverage needs to be from a current employer-sponsored plan, yours or your spouse’s.

-The Medicare Part B penalty is 10% each year that you do not have creditable coverage.
+The Part B penalty is 10% each year that you do not have creditable coverage.
 This penalty is added to your premium when you do enroll in Medicare Part B and it never ceases.

-For each month that you are eligible for medicare and do not have a prescription drug plan in place, a 1% penalty will be assessed when you do enroll in a Part D drug plan.
+For each month that you are eligible for Medicare and do not have a prescription drug plan in place, a 1% penalty will be assessed when you do enroll in a Part D drug plan.

-For example, if you continue to work and your employer is providing your prescription drug coverage or through the employer sponsored plan available to a spouse.
+For example, if you continue to work and your employer is providing your prescription drug coverage or through the employer-sponsored plan available to a spouse.

 In addition, you can contact your insurance provider at the number listed on the back of your ID card.

-- Provides coverage for brand and generic prescriptions
+Provides coverage for brand and generic prescriptions

 - Provides reasonable access to retail providers